Original Sin (Taylor Dayne song): Critical reception

 surprised if this bombastic track propels her back onto the pop charts in a huge way."
 Troy J. Augusto from Cash Box wrote, "With his usual far-over-the-top production excess, Jim Steinman has created for Dayne an epic single worthy of her powerhouse vocals.
-Similar to his bombastic work with Meat Loaf, “Original Sin” is layered thick with energetic guitars, orchestral pianos and a heavy-duty vocal choir that'll have 'emdancing in the aisles.
-It’s back to the top o’ the heap for Ms. Dayne, whose new album is expected later in the year."
+Similar to his bombastic work with Meat Loaf, 'Original Sin' is layered thick with energetic guitars, orchestral pianos and a heavy-duty vocal choir that'll have 'emdancing in the aisles.
+It's back to the top o' the heap for Ms. Dayne, whose new album is expected later in the year."

 Charts

-"Original Sin" was released in the U.S. as a cassette and CD single, but did not chart on the Billboard Hot 100.
+"Original Sin" was released in the US as a cassette and CD single, but did not chart on the Billboard Hot 100.

 Cover versions

 Meat Loaf recorded the song for his album Welcome to the Neighborhood.
 As previously stated, his version has different lyrics from Dayne's.